ikornaselur/slaq/README.md

 Slaq: A Slack API Client
 ====

-Typed Slack Web API builder with an optional reqwest transport.
-Use it to build request payloads in Rust, and either send them with the provided blocking client or with any HTTP client you prefer.
+Typed Slack Web API payload builders with an optional reqwest transport.
+Build request payloads in Rust, then send them with the provided blocking client or with any HTTP client you prefer.

 Features
 --------